|

 2020 Update

-A phase 3, randomized, placebo-controlled REGAIN study was conducted to evaluated the effect of eculizumab on perceived fatigue in patients with anti-acetylcholine receptor antibody-positive, refractory, generalized myasthenia gravis using the Quality of Life in Neurological Disorder Fatigue subscale, and to evaluate correlations between improvements in Neuro-QOL Fatigue and other clinical endpoints.
+A phase 3, randomized, placebo-controlled REGAIN study was conducted to evaluate the effect of eculizumab on perceived fatigue in patients with anti-acetylcholine receptor antibody-positive, refractory, generalized myasthenia gravis using the Quality of Life in Neurological Disorder Fatigue subscale, and to evaluate correlations between improvements in Neuro-QOL Fatigue and other clinical endpoints.
 At REGAIN week 26, eculizumab-treated patients showed significantly greater improvements in Neuro-QOL Fatigue scores than placebo-treated patients (consistent with improvements in MG-ADL, QMG, and MG-QOL15 scores previously reported in REGAIN).
 Improvements with eculizumab were sustained through OLE week 52.
 Correlations between Neuro-QOL Fatigue and MG-QOL15, MG-ADL, QMG, and MG-QOL15 scores previously reported in REGAIN).
 Improvements with eculizumab were sustained through OLE week 52.
 Correlations between Neuro-QOL Fatigue and MG-QOL15, MG-ADL, and QMG scores were strong for eculizumab-treated patients at REGAIN week 26, and strong, moderated, and weak, respectively, for placebo-treated patients.

 Compared with placebo, eculizumab was associated with improvements in perceived fatigue that strongly correlated with improvements in MG-specific outcome measures (Andersen, 2019).